pablo-meier/Pablog/posts/2019-04-26-machine-learning-programming-s-asbestos.md

 process.
 It does this on machine-level timescales: millions of times, every hour.

-After hours or days of this "training" on a giant dataset, the final version of the artifact, in thoery, does a pretty good job at solving the problem, because its tweaks have been guided by millions of question-and-answer examples.
+After hours or days of this "training" on a giant dataset, the final version of the artifact, in theory, does a pretty good job at solving the problem, because its tweaks have been guided by millions of question-and-answer examples.

 Said another way: